 Heading up north, we spent these two months in the beautiful city of love, Verona.
-Here we easily took the train up to Innsbruck, Austria and the Alps and several northern Italian towns and view of the Dolomites.
+Here we easily took the train up to Innsbruck, Austria, and the Alps and several northern Italian towns and views of the Dolomites.
 This was an area we had not yet explored and it was simply marvelous.
 My best friend Sue and her family came to Italy and we met them for a cooking class in Milan and then enjoyed several days together on Lake Como.
 This month also brought us more new American friends from Kentucky.
 Barb and Tom were visiting Venice and joined us for a day in Verona.

 Our last month was enjoyed in the beautiful town of Lucca.
 The weather was quite rainy but we didn’t let it impede our exploration of some seaside towns.
 We love this medieval walled town with all its charm.
 Our post highlights Months 11 & 12

 When leaving Italy after our year on November 26th, we headed for Dublin, Ireland to once again meet up with Ally and Brett.
-Neither Gary or I had been to Ireland before so it was a unique experience for us.
-The food, pubs, and scenery was such a change – and was amazing.
+Neither Gary nor I had been to Ireland before so it was a unique experience for us.
+The food, pubs, and scenery were such a change – and was amazing.
 Spending Thanksgiving here with them was special.
 Watch for a post on this trip coming soon.

 New and Old Friends

-Don’t get me wrong, the sites and experiences of all the towns we visited this year was amazing.
+Don’t get me wrong, the sites and experiences of all the towns we visited this year were amazing.
 The new wines we got to taste, the fresh fruits of the season we got to enjoy, the medieval traditions we got to witness all were unforgettable.
 But it is the people we have met along the way, new and old friends that made our year extra special.
 All these people enrich our lives and now is a time to reflect on these friendship treasures.

 We have already made plans to meet up with Susan and Ed as they live about 28 miles from where we are staying right now in Arizona.
 Looking forward to reconnecting with them shortly after Christmas.
-We received a Christmas card from Barb and Tom from Kentucky and they even including meeting us as one of their highlights during recent their trip to Italy.
+We received a Christmas card from Barb and Tom from Kentucky and they even included meeting us as one of their highlights during recent their trip to Italy.
 It is always about enjoying our friends Sue and Steve from New York whenever we can get together.
 After 40+ years of friendship, it was a special treat to meet and enjoy your company in Italy.

 What’s Ahead for Our Italian Journey?